urban233/PySSA/docs/pyssa-documentation/docs/install.md

 ## Prerequisites
 You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 to use PySSA.

+If you have a real-time virus scanner software installed (e.g. Avira, Kaspersky, ...), please disable it temporarily during the installation process.

 ## Download and extract setup

 1. Download the _PySSA_1.0.6_Setup.zip_.
 Click [here](<insert correct link here!>)